S.W.A.T. (2019 film): Reception

 In an article titled "Beijing Culture's Song Ge Urges Mainstream Directors to Toe Government Line", Variety noted that S.W.A.T. was among the films being backed by the studio Beijing Culture, whose chairman Song Ge "openly urged film directors [...] to stick to material pleasing to the Chinese state, for the sake of their investors."
 Song stated, "If you're shooting an art house or smaller budget films, it's no problem — say what you want to say and shoot what you want to shoot.
 But once you're shooting with investors' money, given the societal circumstances we have today, you should shoot films that reflect mainstream values."
 He defined those values as "things that the state allows you to shoot – things that the average people are used to seeing, that stabilize society," adding that "this is the place of commercial films."

 Reviewer LP Hugo of Asian Film Strike gave the film a rating of two stars, writing, "Subtlety is absent, and the usual racial paradigm of these Chinese propaganda actioners applies more than ever: Chinese are good, Africans are funny, Caucasians are evil."
 The review concludes, "A thinly-plotted, glorified recruiting video for the Chinese elite forces, S.W.A.T. has fleeting moments of solid entertainment, but never chooses between realism and ridiculousness, and is populated with bland unknowns acting out tired macho posturing."

-Reviewer Derek Elley of sino-cinema.com gave the film a rating of 4 out of 10, writing, "With its computerised script and dialogue, and absence of quirky touches and humour, it's all a long way from Ding’s offbeat action movies".
+Reviewer Derek Elley of Sino-Cinema gave the film a rating of 4 out of 10, writing, "With its computerised script and dialogue, and absence of quirky touches and humour, it's all a long way from Ding’s offbeat action movies".
 The review continues, "Co-produced by Beijing Municipal Public Security Bureau, the movie is bookended by encomia to the SWAT forces, including footage of real-life operations at the end.
 Inbetween it's pretty much gung-ho all the way, with plenty of chest-beating in the male showers, endless clench-jawed training sessions, and generally unmemorable action [...].
 It may all be technically authentic but dramatically there’s very little going on beneath the surface to sustain an almost two-hour movie.
 Individually the cast of Gen-80 actors [...] hardly register and, once they're in combat gear, are difficult to tell apart anyway.
 In a very filmy touch, two female commandos are shoehorned into the story to make laboured points about equality and diversity, with former dancer/rhythmic gymnast Jin Chen 金晨 [...] playing a character who keeps saying 'I'm as good as a man!' but not getting much chance to prove it."

 Xu Wei of shine.cn wrote, "Based on the true stories of a SWAT team in Beijing, the film is centered on police endeavors to keep the city safe.
 It's also a tribute to police across the country."